guanghechen/barusu/packages/tool-sort-imports/README.md

     --max-column <maxColumn>       maximum column width
     --indent <indent>              indent of source codes
-    --quote <quote>                quotation marker surround the module path -h, --help                     display help for command
+    --quote <quote>                quotation marker surround the module path
+    ----semicolon                  whether to add a semicolon at the end of import/export statement -h, --help                     display help for command
   ```